locustio/locust/docs/quickstart.rst

         def profile(self):
             self.client.get("/profile")

-    class WebsiteUser(Locust):
+    class WebsiteUser(HttpLocust):
         task_set = UserBehavior
         min_wait=5000
         max_wait=9000

-The Locust class also allows one to specify minimum and maximum wait time - per simulated user - between the execution of tasks (*min_wait* and *max_wait*) as well as other user behaviours.
+The Locust class (as well as HttpLocust, since it's a subclass) also allows one to specify minimum and maximum wait time - per simulated user - between the execution of tasks (*min_wait* and *max_wait*) as well as other user behaviours.

 To run Locust with the above locust file, if it was named *locustfile.py*, we could run (in the same directory as locustfile.py)::